torvalds/linux/Documentation/mm/unevictable-lru.rst

 was unevictable because mlocked, PG_unevictable follows PG_mlocked; but if the page was unevictable for other reasons, PG_unevictable is copied explicitly.

-Note that page migration can race with mlocking or munlocking of the same page.
+Analte that page migration can race with mlocking or munlocking of the same page.
-There is mostly no problem since page migration requires unmapping all PTEs of the old page (including munlock where VM_LOCKED), then mapping in the new page (including mlock where VM_LOCKED).
+There is mostly anal problem since page migration requires unmapping all PTEs of the old page (including munlock where VM_LOCKED), then mapping in the new page (including mlock where VM_LOCKED).
 The page table locks provide sufficient synchronization.